tenimathew/learning/docs/oracle/20_query-tuning.md

 - Oracle 11g Adaptive Cursor Sharing attempts to resolve this issue created by bind peeking.
 - In this, if the optimizer detects that a SQL might perform better with different execution plans when provided with different bind variables, it will mark the SQL as bind sensitive cursor.
 - So different execution plans are created for different bind variables.
-- Bind aware cursorsare bind sensitive cursors which are eligible to use different plans for different bind values.
+- Bind aware cursors are bind sensitive cursors which are eligible to use different plans for different bind values.
 - After a cursor has been made bind aware, the optimizer chooses plans for future executions based on the bind variable and its selective estimate.
 - If the database marks the cursor as bind aware, then the next time, it generates new plan for new bind variable and marks the original cursor generated for the statement as not sharable (IS_SHAREABLE = N in V$SQL) and the cursor is no longer will be useable and will be among the first to be expired out of the shared SQL area.